 It’s important to note that the two certifications are independent of each other.
 A PEO seeking certification does not need to be certified by the Internal Revenue Service (IRS) in order to seek certification through the Employer Services Assurance Company (ESAC), and vice versa.

-The ESAC has a feature on its website that allows you to search PEOs by legal name or federal employee ID number (FEIN) to determine whether or not PEOs are certified by its organization.
+The ESAC has a feature on its website that allows you to search PEOs by legal name or federal employee ID number (FEIN) to determine whether these are certified by its organization.
 If you are interested in any PEOs in particular and want to know their certification status, this can be a great resource.

-Certified PEOs are an excellent option for small businesses in industries that are subject to heavy compliance regulations, i.e., construction, especially those that don’t have in-house HR and payroll resources.
-They ensure your business is compliant by staying abreast of all laws and provide access to many of the attractive benefits that large corporations offer to their staff, making it easy to attract and retain the best talent.
+Certified PEOs are an excellent option for small businesses in industries that are subject to heavy compliance regulations (i.e., construction), especially those that don’t have in-house HR and payroll resources.
+These entities ensure that your business is compliant by staying abreast of all laws and provide access to many of the attractive benefits that large corporations offer to their staff, making it easy to attract and retain the best talent.
 This is a huge value and can really make all the difference for the quality and longevity of your business.

 If you don’t think your business is ready to outsource any HR and payroll responsibilities, or you’d prefer to save money by handling all functions independently, consider checking out a payroll service.
-Payroll services help automate your payroll process and tax filing, so you don’t have to do it by hand.
+These services help automate your payroll process and tax filing, so you don’t have to do it by hand.
 Many also offer benefits (though not at the competitive rates that CPEOs do), onboarding support, and even cover tax penalties if their reps make a mistake.
+For some options, check out our top picks for the best payroll services for small businesses.

 As you’re comparing PEOs, please note that Certified Professional Employer Organizations are often priced higher than non-certified PEOs.
 This difference in pricing is directly associated with the additional costs that CPEOs incur throughout the certification process.
 Depending on which agency they seek certification with, annual fees can range anywhere from $1,000 to over $70,000.
 With recertification required on an annual basis, certified PEOs often have to increase their pricing to help cover these costs.